 Use lifting and moving equipment in good repair and with adequate capacity to prevent injuries to personnel or damage to equipment.
-The bail is intended for use in lifting the pump assembly only.
 Suction and discharge hoses and piping must be removed from the pump before lifting.

 Lifting

 Pump unit weights will vary depending on the mounting and drive provided.
 Check the shipping tag on the unit packaging for the actual weight, and use lifting equipment with appropriate capacity.
 Drain the pump and remove all customer-installed equipment such as suction and discharge hoses or piping before attempting to lift existing, installed units.